-The Signum Quartet’s new album will be released by ECM at the end of June 27, 2025.
+The Signum Quartet’s new album was released by ECM in 2025.
 It contains compositions by six South African composers from eight decades.

 We are delighted to have Sebstian Berner representing us.